Bill Schmidt

 Bill Schmidt (born December 29, 1947) is a retired male American javelin thrower from the Pittsburgh suburb of Southview, Pennsylvania.
 He is the son of Helen and Louis Schmidt, and won the bronze medal at the 1972 Summer Olympics.

+Biography

+Family

 His dad was born in Germany and came to the United States at the age of 7.
-His dad was a coal miner for 29 years and marched with John L Lewis, the UMW organizer and President.
+His dad was a coal miner for 29 years and marched with John L. Lewis, the UMW organizer and President.
 Bill is the youngest of seven children, six boys and one girl.
 He has an identical twin named Bob Schmidt.